cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

     * Service instance behavior as an executable (use of compute resources, system calls, logs, metrics, etc.)
 2. Past behavior of the service instance - both its normal behavior and the past **confidence level** of the service.

 Organizations should identify and stop service instances that are being misused while maintaining a stable overall service.
 Offenders should not be allowed to maintain a presence in clusters after detection.
-Cyber attacks are often governed by a Return On Investment (ROI).
+Cyber attacks are often governed by the concept of Return On Investment (ROI).
 The sooner a misused service instance is terminated, the lower the gain obtained by the offender.
 This results in a lower overall ROI for offenders from attacks.
-When detection and termination can be achieved before any offender gains, the offender incentive is nullified.
-Organizations should consider a goal of reducing ROI to offenders in the context of service continuity and the effect of terminating service instances given a certain **confidence level** that a service instance is misused.
+When detection and termination can be achieved before any offender gains, the incentive is nullified.
+Organizations should consider reducing ROI to offenders in the context of service continuity and the effect of terminating service instances given a certain **confidence level** that a service instance is misused.

 Throughout this paper, we distinguish between the main service states: